Malaysia's longest-ruling party seems set to return to PM

 Local media said Ismail is believed to have obtained 114 votes, surpassing the 111 needed for a simple majority.
 It is similar to the support Muhyiddin has before 15 UMNO lawmakers withdrew support for him, causing his government to collapse.

+A lawyer before he joined politics, Ismail held several ministerial posts in UMNO governments.
+In 2015 as trade minister, Ismail courted controversy when he urged Malay consumers to boycott profiteering Chinese businesses.
+He was also slammed for supporting the vaping industry, which is dominated by Malays, despite health warnings from the health ministry.

+In 2018 polls, Ismail waved the racial card, warning that every vote for the opposition was akin to eliminating special privileges given to Malays under a decades-old affirmative action program.

-Muhyiddin appointed Ismail as his deputy in July in a bid to ease tensions with UMNO, which was unhappy at playing second fiddle to Muhyiddin's smaller party.
+Ismail was named defense minister when Muhyiddin took power in March 2020, and became the government’s public face through daily briefings on security issues related to the pandemic.
+He was promoted as deputy prime minister in July as Muhyiddin sought to woo support from UMNO, which was unhappy at playing second fiddle to Muhyiddin’s smaller party.
 Since Muhyiddin resigned, his party has voiced support for Ismail.

 The other contender in the race, Anwar Ibrahim, leads a three-party alliance that is the biggest opposition bloc with 88 votes.
 Even if all opposition parties support him, he would still fall short with only 105 votes.